mvolkmann/blog/src/meteor.md

      ```

 1. Make the app more secure by moving database interactions to the server.
-   This is accomplished by implemented "methods"
+   This is accomplished by implementing Methods
    that are invoked by client-side code.
    Client code invokes them using `Meteor.call(name, data, callback)`
    which makes a Remote Procedure Call (RPC) using WebSockets,
    not by sending an HTTP request.
    The callback function is passed an error description and a result.
    If the call succeeds, the error description is undefined
-   and the result is set to whatever value the method returns.
+   and the result is set to whatever value the Method returns.
    If the call fails, the error description is set to an object
    that contains the properties
    `error` (an HTTP status code even though HTTP isn't used),